Take a fresh look at your lifestyle.

 1. Do your research

 First things first, where do you want to study abroad?
 Do you want to study in an industrialized or developing country?
 Do you want to go to schools where English is the native language or are you feeling more adventurous?
 How long do you want to study abroad?
 Two weeks, a semester, or a whole year?
 Do you want to earn transferable credit during your time abroad?
 These are all questions you must answer before you make a decision.
-If you’ve never traveled alone before, maybe you should check out how much support each programme offers.
-If they offer help in your native language or help with visas and offer orientation before and during the programme.
-You should also confirm that they are easy to get hold of incase of an emergency and if the program has good ratings.
+If you’ve never traveled alone before, maybe you should check out how much support each program offers.
+If they offer help in your native language or help with visas and offer orientation before and during the program, You should also confirm that they are easy to get hold of in case of an emergency and that the program has good ratings.

 There are many exchange programs out there.
-Look at the web page for Council On Standards For International Educational Travel (CSIET) to get a reputable list.
-Programs are organized based upon a commitment to universally accepted higher standards.
-A few to consider are Rotary Youth For Understanding, and International Cultural Exchange services.
-The European Union’s Erasmus student mobility program is another example of this kind of programme, with the added bonus that travelling students are provided with small travel and living grants to facilitate their period away.
-It is important that you choose the right exchange program that meets all the criteria for a valid exchange program.
+Look at the web page for the Council on Standards for International Educational Travel (CSIET) to get a reputable list.
+Programs are organized based on a commitment to universally accepted higher standards.
+A few to consider are Rotary Youth for Understanding and International Cultural Exchange services.
+The European Union’s Erasmus student mobility program is another example of this kind of program, with the bonus that traveling students are provided with small travel and living grants to facilitate their period away.
+You must choose the right exchange program that meets all the criteria for a valid exchange program.

 3. Identify your ideal host country